Towards Hierarchical Multi-Step Reward Models for Enhanced Reasoning in Large Language Models

 \subsection{RLHF}

 Reinforcement Learning with Human Feedback (RLHF)~\cite{instructGPT} is a widely used framework for optimizing LLMs by incorporating human feedback.
-The core idea of RLHF is to use a Reward Model (RM) to distinguish between high-quality and low-quality responses and optimize the LLM using PPO~\cite{ppo}.
+The core idea of RLHF is to use an RM to distinguish between high-quality and low-quality responses and optimize the LLM using PPO~\cite{ppo}.

 From the perspective of reward design, there are two main approaches: ORM~\cite{gsm8k,openai_prm,math_shepherd} and PRM~\cite{openai_prm,google_prm,google_mcts_auto_annotate,rest_mcts}.
 ORM assigns rewards based on the whole output, while PRM evaluates intermediate reasoning steps to provide more fine-grained supervision.